ropg/ezTime/README.md

 `String MonthShortStr(const uint8_t month)`

 These functions will take a numeric argument and convert it to the name of the day or the name of the months.
-These functions do not tell you the current day or month, they just convert the number '1' to 'Sunday`, `Sun`, `January` or `Jan` respectively.
+These functions do not tell you the current day or month, they just convert the number `1` to `Sunday`, `Sun`, `January` or `Jan` respectively.
 They are here to be compatible with the classic Time library.
 The [`dateTime`](#datetime) function can provide all sorts of strings and is much more flexible.

 &nbsp;